mvt-project/androidqf/README.md

 The following data can be extracted:

-1. A list of all packages installed and related distribution files.
+1. (Optional) A full backup or backup of SMS and MMS messages.
-2. (Optional) Copy of all installed APKs or of only those not marked as system apps.
-3. The output of the `dumpsys` shell command, providing diagnostic information about the device.
-4. The output of the `getprop` shell command, providing build information and configuration parameters.
+2. The output of the getprop shell command, providing build information and configuration parameters.
-5. All system settings.
+3. All system settings.
-6. The output of the `ps` shell command, providing a list of all running processes.
+4. The output of the ps shell command, providing a list of all running processes.
+5. The list of system's services.
+6. A copy of all the logs from the system.
+7. The output of the dumpsys shell command, providing diagnostic information about the device.
-7. (Optional) A backup of SMS and MMS messages.
+8. A list of all packages installed and related distribution files.
+9. (Optional) Copy of all installed APKs or of only those not marked as system apps.
+10. A list of files on the system.
+11. A copy of the files available in temp folders.

 ## Encryption & Potential Threats